AIDRI/ENCY-AI/README.md

 ## 💡 Introduction

 Researching and creating projects is tedious.
 Ency is a virtual assistant developed with the concept of automating research and organizing projects and assignments.
-Get access ENCY [here](https://ency.live/)!
+Get access ENCY [here](https://ency.live/)! (deprecated)

-This is the AI repository for Ency, [Link to the Web Repository](https://github.com/milan090/ency).
+This is the AI repository for Ency, [Link to the Web Repository](https://github.com/milan090/ency). (private)

 ## 🎨 Presentation